-The cost to homeschool can vary greatly depending on how many children you’re educating, if it’s 100% virtual or in-person and is there are teacher to guide or will the parent be guiding the student directly.
+The cost to homeschool can vary greatly depending on how many children you’re educating, if it’s 100% virtual or in-person or if there are teachers/tutors to guide your child.
+Or will the parent be guiding the student directly?

-“Expect anywhere from $300 to $700 per year depending on how much course planning you’re doing,” according to the Homeschool Legal Defense Association.
+“Expect anywhere from $300 to $700 per year depending on how many courses you’re doing,” according to the Homeschool Legal Defense Association.

 If you’re looking for ways to save on homeschooling, try these ideas:

 - Utilize your local library as much as possible.
 MCPL offers tons of School Resources!